Dekmantel | Sustainability

 Sustainability at Dekmantel

-Our unconditional passion for music has shaped our festivals and record label into what they are known for today.
-Now, it's time to look ahead.
-In the coming years, we want to work towards becoming an engine for positive change in the festival industry, advocating for both the protection of the planet and people.
-This is why we do not only focus on reducing our CO2-Footprint through mobility adaptations and an elaborate resource plan, but also make investments aimed at inspiring the change we hope to achieve.
-We see this pledge as a starting point that we hope to look back on in a couple of years with pride.
+Our love for music has shaped our festivals and record label into what they are today.
+In the coming years, we want to keep working towards making a positive difference in the festival industry.
+This is why we do not only focus on reducing our CO2-Footprint through mobility adaptations and an elaborate resource plan, but also on making investments that encourage the changes we want to see.
+This pledge is just a starting point, and we hope to look back on it in a few years with pride.

 Creating awareness and inspiring change